2-X/binding-of-isaac-ai/README.md

-# CS4100 Artificial Intelligence
+# The Binding of Isaac Afterbirth AI Mod
-### Final Project for Matthew DiLoreto and Kristofer Brethower
+### by Kristofer Brethower

 This repository contains an agent to play the game [_"The Binding of Issac: Afterbirth+"_](https://store.steampowered.com/agecheck/app/570660/).